INFORMATION FOR NURSES

 Thank you for your interest in nursing education in Haiti!

 During FSIL’s earlier years, volunteer instructors from the U.S. played a significant role.
 Teams of volunteer nurse educators went to FSIL for one to two weeks at a time.
-This wasn’t a simple or inexpensive proposition, the language barrier was a complication, and it certainly wasn’t a long-term solution.
+This wasn’t a simple or inexpensive solution, the language barrier was a complication, and it certainly was not a sustainable plan.

 Today, FSIL graduates comprise much of the faculty.
 Five of them received a Certificate in Nursing Education through a Rutgers University College of Nursing program funded by HNF, but made possible through the generous efforts of Professor Elise Lev and some of her colleagues.